kctong529/kctong529.github.io/_articles/finnish-scenario-1.md

 ---
-layout: default
+title: "Your First Day at Finnish Uni"
 ---

-# 📖 Your First Day at Finnish Uni - Survival Guide

 So you're about to start at a Finnish university and you're freaking out a bit?
 Don't worry - everyone's been there!
 This guide will help you navigate your first orientation week like a pro.